KyleBanks/RESTCache/README.md

 Configurations specific to the cache, such as default expire time.

+#### Commands

+Configurations to enable/disable any commands available in RESTCache.

 #### Backup

-Configurations related to RESTCache backup and restoration, such as time interval to perform backups, and whether or not the BACKUP and RESTORE commands are available.
+Configurations related to RESTCache backup and restoration, such as time interval to perform backups.

 #### Extensions